-A Garlic Peeler is a kitchen tool, intended to speed the process of peeling cloves of garlic.
+A garlic peeler is a kitchen tool intended to speed and ease the process of peeling the papery skin off from cloves of garlic.

 There are also electric ones.
-You put a lot of unpeeled cloves at once into the machine.
-When you press a button, they get agitated and rub around inside up against a grate which rubs off the skin.
+You put several unpeeled cloves at once into the machine.
+When you press a button, they get agitated and rub up against a grate which rubs off the skin.
 Some users have reported that clean-up of such machines can be fiddly, and that bits of skin can get left on the cloves.

-Many people find the Garlic Peelers they have tried so far don’t work, are fiddly to use and just prolong the job of peeling cloves of garlic.
+Some people say that they find the garlic peelers they have tried so far don’t work, are fiddly to use and just prolong the job of peeling cloves of garlic.

-Take a whole, unpeeled clove of Garlic and lay it on a cutting board.
+To remove the skin from a garlic clove without a garlic peeler: take a whole, unpeeled clove of garlic and lay it on a cutting board.
 Take a broad-bladed knife or cleaver, lay it sideways on the clove and pound it once with your fist.
 The skin will easily pull away.